aacharya7/p8105_hmwork3_aa4478/p8105_hmwork3_aa4478Rmd.md

 For snowfall, the most commonly observed values are 0 and 25.
-This is interesting because most of the days out of the year, there is not snowfall - but, some days in the winter months experience heavy snow.
+This is interesting because most of the days out of the year, there is not snowfall - but, some days in the winter months experience heavy snow generally.

 ## Two panel plot showing the average max temperature in January and in July in each station across years.